InternetMaximalism/intmax2-docs/developers-hub/intmax-client-sdk/faq.md

 ```

 This return value will be used with a function called `waitForTransactionConfirmation`.
 This function will allow you to wait until the transaction is confirmed.
+For more details, please refer to [the waitForTransactionConfirmation section in the API Reference](./api-reference#waitfortransactionconfirmation).

 ```ts
 const transferConfirmation = await client.waitForTransactionConfirmation({ txTreeRoot });